Azure/Microsoft365R/inst/app_registration.md

 - Mail.ReadWrite.Shared
 - Chat.ReadWrite

 These are all delegated permissions, not application-level permissions, so a signed-in user is required.
+As the [Graph documentation](https://docs.microsoft.com/en-us/graph/auth/auth-concepts#microsoft-graph-permissions) notes:

+> For delegated permissions, the effective permissions of your app are the intersection of the delegated permissions the app has been granted (via consent) and the privileges of the currently signed-in user.
+Your app can never have more privileges than the signed-in user.
+Within organizations, the privileges of the signed-in user are determined by policy or by membership in one or more administrator roles.

 Alternatively, if the environment variable `CLIMICROSOFT365_AADAPPID` is set, Microsoft365R will use its value as the app ID for authenticating to the Microsoft 365 Business services (SharePoint and OneDrive for Business).
 You can also specify the app ID as an argument when calling `get_personal_onedrive()`, `get_business_onedrive()` et al.